worldbank/DIMEwiki/Topics/Checklists/README.md

 ```

-The final thing you need to do is to go to [MediaWiki:Common.js](https://dimewiki.worldbank.org/wiki/MediaWiki:Common.js) and add your *checklist_name* to the checklist array that looks like this: (KB: this array does not exist yet)
+The final thing you need to do is to go to [MediaWiki:Common.js](https://dimewiki.worldbank.org/wiki/MediaWiki:Common.js) and add your *checklistName* to the checklist array that looks like this:

 ```
-checklist_array = [
+checklists = [
-  'checklist1', 'checklist2',
+  'chk_surveyprep', 'chk_questcont', 'chk_questdata',
-  'checklist3', 'your_checklist_name'
+  'chk_microdata', 'chk_datacleaning', 'checklistName'
-]
+];
 ```

-Now you can wiki page with your checklist and you will see it there.
+After follwoing these three steps you can now see your checklist on the wiki page, and you can keep editing it using GitHub.

 ## Brief technical documentation
 (KB: I will do this later)